Aman-Deo123/PROJECT1/README.md

-# CODSOFT
-This repository contains programs for my internship program by CODSOFT
+This repository contains some of my basic projects.